-Surviving & Thriving is a program filled with hope, inspiration and possibility.
-A program with real stories about real people who refused to give in when confronted with the kinds of challenges that nearly every family faces.
-From cancer to cardiac disease; the loss of a spouse to the loss of a job, Surviving & Thriving is about standing up and fighting for all that life has to offer and in some cases for life itself.
+Surviving & Thriving is a quarterly special that airs exclusively on WESH-TV.
+It's a program filled with hope, inspiration and possibility that shines a spotlight on those who refused to give in when confronted with the kinds of challenges nearly every family faces.
+From cancer to cardiac disease; the loss of a spouse to the loss of a job, Surviving & Thriving is about standing up and fighting for all that life has to offer and in some cases, for life itself.
 These battles are rarely fought alone.
 We all need inspiration from the examples of others who have not only survived but thrived in the aftermath of hardship.
 Surviving & Thriving provides those examples.
-Click here to learn more!

 Nominated for Emmy Awards in its first three seasons, Surviving & Thriving is produced by Growing Bolder and hosted by three-time cancer survivor Wendy Chioji and WESH-TV's Jim Payne, with reports from Marc Middleton, Bill Shafer and Secily Wilson.

 Scott Hamilton has faced stage 4 cancer and three brain tumors.
 He lost his high-profile broadcasting gig to two younger people.
 He was adopted and grew up pursuing a sport his family could barely afford.
 Through it all, one thing has never changed — he’s an eternal optimist.
 Get his tips for finishing first in your life.

 Charmaine Gilbreath had a dream.
 And nothing, not even age, was going to stop her.
 She retired at 63 and enrolled at The DAVE School to study digital animation and special effects with some of America’s top teachers and experts.
 From there, she found herself overcoming obstacles inside the classroom and out, but she never gave up on her goals.